Curriculum Summary

 Using skills of observation, comparing, classifying, and communicating, students will discover the different characteristics of soil and how soil properties impact their daily life.

-3.L.2.4 Explain how the basic properties (texture and capacity to hold water) and components (sand, clay, and humus) of soil determine the ability of soil to support the growth and survival of many plants.
+- LS.3.3.2 Construct an explanation to infer how the basic properties and components of soil determine its ability to support the growth and survival of many plants.

 Vocabulary Acquisition and Use